Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Spin exchange

+for the hole (top) and spins (bottom).
+Note that since we start from a localized excitation, the initial dynamics is ballistic.
+This introduces time offsets $\tau^*_h, \tau^*_s$ [Fig.~\ref{fig:spin_vs_charge}(b)] in the diffusive behavior.
+While one might na{\"i}vely fit a straight line to the log-transformed data [$\ln(d^h_{\rm rms}(\tau))$ vs $\ln(\tau)$] to get the asymptotic dynamics, the large time offsets at weak spin exchange lead to artificial subdiffusive fits, in which $d^h_{\rm rms} \sim \tau^{\nu}$ with $\nu < 1/2$.
+A similar fitting problem for finite-time data was recently pointed out in understanding the universal coarsening dynamics of weakly interacting Bose gases~\cite{Gazo2025}.
+We give an example of this subtlety in Appendix \ref{app:subdiffusive_fits}.

-The most striking difference between the spin and charge degree of freedom, however, is seen by investigating the corresponding generalized diffusion coefficients $D_h, D_s$ [Fig.~\ref{fig:spin_vs_charge}(c)].
-Whereas the coefficient for the hole, $D_h$, remains approximately constant for $\alpha < 1$, the spin coefficient drops off very rapidly as one approaches the Ising limit $\alpha \to 0$.
-Moreover, in the regime of large spin-exchange, $\alpha > 1$, the hole coefficient drops off as $\alpha^{-1}$, while the spin coefficient \emph{increases} linearly in $\alpha$.
-The latter behavior is indeed expected from the well-studied XX model, which we approach for $\alpha \gg 1$.
-Here, previous studies have found $D_s \simeq 0.95\alpha$ \cite{Steinigeweg2014,Kloss2018,Rakovszky2022}, which is in good agreement with our results for $\alpha > 1$ [blue line in Fig.~\ref{fig:spin_vs_charge}(c)].
+We extract the diffusion coefficients $D_h, D_s$ in Eq.~\eqref{eq.diffusive_behavior} from our diffusive fits, as shown in Fig.~\ref{fig:spin_vs_charge}(c).
+We find that both $D_h$ and $D_s$ increase linearly for weak spin exchange ($\alpha \ll 1$).
+Additionally, at strong spin exchange ($\alpha > 1$), we find that the diffusion coefficient for the dopant begins to decrease again as $\alpha^{-1}$, while the spin coefficient crosses over to a faster linear behavior in this regime.
+The latter behavior is expected from the well-studied XX model, which we approach by taking $\alpha \gg 1$.
+For the XX ladder, previous studies have found $D_s \simeq 0.95 \alpha J$~\cite{Steinigeweg2014,Kloss2018,Rakovszky2022}, which is in good agreement with our results for $\alpha > 1$ [blue line in Fig.~\ref{fig:spin_vs_charge}(c)].
 In this manner, there is \emph{qualitative} agreement between the behaviors of the spin and charge degrees of freedom.
 On the other hand, the dichotomy between the spins and the charge in their \emph{quantitative} behavior shows that the charge is not simply diffusing with the underlying spins.
-This is especially evident from the behavior for $\alpha > 1$, where the spins diffuse faster, while the dopant diffuses slower.
-We also note that the (sub)-diffusive behavior for the dopant sets in already after a few hopping times $ t_\parallel \tau \sim 5$ (or $J \tau \sim 25$) on very short length scales, the spin dynamics needs around $J\tau \sim 100$ and considerably larger length scales.
-This a posteriori justifies that we use only intermediate system sizes for the dopant dynamics, whereas we need much larger system sizes and timescales for the spin dynamics.
+This is especially evident in the behavior for $\alpha > 1$, where the spins diffuse faster, while the dopant diffuses slower.
+We also note that while the diffusive behavior for the dopant sets in already after a few hopping times, $ t_\parallel \tau \sim 3$ (or $J \tau \sim 15$), on very short length scales, the spin dynamics needs around $J\tau \sim 100$ and considerably larger length scales.
+This a posteriori justifies our use of intermediate system sizes for the dopant dynamics, whereas we need much larger system sizes and timescales for the spin dynamics.